RohmanBenyRiyanto/Batique-Backend/README.md

 ```

 ## Local Development
-User Nodemon to run the server locally
+Use Nodemon to run the server locally

 ```bash
 $ nodemon index.js